MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 + **All registered devices**: Send notifications to all registered devices.
 + **Audiences**: Send notifications to a segment of your app's registered device audience.
 Build audiences based on a set of device and custom properties either using the App Center Portal or through the REST API
 + **Device list**: Send notifications to up to 100 devices (using the install IDs for the target devices).
-+ **User list**: Send notifications to up to 100 users using a list of unique user identifiers provided to App Center through the App Center SDK ([Android SDK example](~/sdk/other-apis/android.md#identify-installations)) or the App Center Auth service.
++ **User list**: Send notifications to up to 100 users using a list of unique user identifiers provided to App Center through the App Center SDK ([Android SDK example](~/sdk/other-apis/android.md#identify-installations)).

 > [!NOTE]
 > All notifications sent using the App Center Push API are limited to a target audience of 1,000 devices.